Kurt Schwitters: The Isle of Man

-Following Nazi Germany's invasion of Norway, Schwitters was amongst a number of German citizens who were interned by the Norwegian authorities at Vågan Folk High School in Kabelvåg on the Lofoten Islands, Following his release, Schwitters fled to Leith, Scotland with his son and daughter-in-law on the Norwegian patrol vessel Fridtjof Nansen between 8 and 18 June 1940.
-By now officially an 'enemy alien', he was moved between various internment camps in Scotland and England before arriving on 17 July 1940 in Hutchinson Camp in the Isle of Man.
+Following Nazi Germany's invasion of Norway, Schwitters was amongst a number of German citizens who were interned by the Norwegian authorities at Vågan Folk High School in Kabelvåg on the Lofoten Islands, Following his release, Schwitters fled to Leith in Scotland with his son and daughter-in-law on the Norwegian patrol vessel Fridtjof Nansen between 8 and 18 June 1940.

+Officially an enemy alien, he was moved between various internment camps in Scotland and England before arriving on 17 July 1940 in Hutchinson Camp in the Isle of Man.
 The camp was situated in a collection of terraced houses around Hutchinson Square in Douglas.
-The camp soon comprised some 1,205 internees by end of July 1940, almost all of whom were German or Austrian.
+The camp soon comprised some 1,205 internees by the end of July 1940, almost all of whom were German or Austrian.
 The camp was soon known as "the artists' camp", comprising as it did many artists, writers, university professors and other intellectuals.
-In this environment, Schwitters was popular as a character, a raconteur and as an artist.
+In this environment Schwitters was popular as a character, a raconteur and as an artist.

 He was soon provided studio space and took on students, many of whom would later become significant artists in their own right.
 He produced over 200 works during his internment, including more portraits than at any other time in his career, many of which he charged for.
 He contributed at least two portraits to the second art exhibition within the camp in November 1940, and in December he contributed (in English) to the camp newsletter, The Camp.

-At least in the early days of the camp's existence, there was a shortage of art supplies which meant that the internees had to be resourceful to obtain the materials they needed: they would mix brick dust with sardine oil for paint, dig up clay when out on walks for sculpture, and rip up the lino floors to make cuttings which they then pressed through the clothes mangle to make linocut prints.
+There was a shortage of art supplies there – at least during the early days of the camp's existence – which meant that the internees had to be resourceful to obtain the materials they needed: they would mix brick dust with sardine oil for paint, dig up clay for sculpture whilst out on walks, and rip up the linoleum floors to make cuttings which they then pressed through the clothes mangle to make linocut prints.
 Schwitters's Merz extension of this included making sculptures in porridge: